How to Make a Mangonada at Home

 What is a Mangonada?

 If you love mangos and ice-cold treats then mangonadas are quickly going to become a favorite treat of yours.
-The names and preparation methods may differ a bit, but the basic ingredients are mango, chamoy sauce and Tajin.

-A mangonada is sweet, spicy, a little tart and a tad salty.
-It’s a heavenly combination as it has the 4 flavors that food needs to make it perfection on your tastebuds.
+It’s a heavenly combination because it has the 4 flavors that food needs to make it the perfect balance on your taste buds.

 What is Chamoy Sauce